CumulusNetworks/docs/content/cumulus-netq-40/Get-Started/NetQ-User-Interface-Overview/Access-Data-with-Cards.md

 9. Close the **Filters** dialog by clicking <img src="https://icons.cumulusnetworks.com/01-Interface-Essential/33-Form-Validation/close.svg" height="14" width="14"/>.

-*Tables that Support Multiple Filters*
+#### Filter Table Data with Multiple Filters

-For tables that offer filtering by multiple parameters, the Filter dialog is slightly different.
-For example, to filter the list of IP Addresses in your system by hostname and interface:
+Some tables offer filtering by multiple parameters.
+In such cases, the Filter dialog is slightly different.
+For example, to filter the list of IP addresses in your system by hostname and interface:

 1. Click <img src="https://icons.cumulusnetworks.com/01-Interface-Essential/03-Menu/navigation-menu.svg" height="18" width="18"/>.